timoschick/form-context-model/README.md

 ### preprocessing

 This directory contains a preprocessing script that is required for training the form-context model.
 Information on how to use it can be found in the README file of this directory.

+### crw-dev

+This directory contains the CRW development dataset.
+For more info, refer to the original paper.

+### vecmap

+This directory contains the VecMap dataset.

 ## Citation